Top tips for NDIS goal setting

 Preparation is key for your NDIS planning meeting

 To make the most of your NDIS planning meeting, you need to be prepared.
 Yooralla’s free guide to prepare for the National Disability Insurance Scheme (NDIS) can help you think about what’s important to you, about your goals, the supports you get now and anything else you might need.
+The guide includes a workbook, which can help you think about all of this, and to collect information your planner will need to know.

 Learn more about the NDIS